-FindSolar.com lists thousands of solar installers across North America.
-It’s easy to narrow the list down to four or five names located near your zip code, and then call them up for estimates.
+It’s easy to find local solar installers with a web search.
+Make a list of four or five names located near your zip code, and then call them up for estimates.
 Or, look at the websites operated by the major solar leasing companies.

 Solar energy technologies are simple, but installing an array is a complex job, calling for both for technical expertise and ability to navigate the thicket of permits and incentives to get your project approved and financed.
 Choose an installer in much the way you’d choose a contractor for any major construction project.
 Here are some things to consider:

 - Is your installer eligible for the state or local incentives you want to use?
 Rebates often are paid only to projects installed by approved personnel.
 The State of California approves rebates only on systems using modules and inverters on an approved list, and constructed by installers on an approved list.
 The New York State Energy Research and Development Authority maintains a list of about 120 “eligible” installers for projects it partially funds, with another 90 names on a “provisional” list.
 Pennsylvania’s Sunshine Program has its own list of approved installers.
 You can work with a local installer who’s not on the list, but you won’t be eligible for the program in question.
 When talking installers, be sure to ask which incentive programs they have access to and how that will affect your financing options.

 - What’s the track record?
 How long has the company been in business, how many systems have they installed, and how happy are the customers?
 A reputable business should be happy to put you in touch with satisfied customers.
 Attend a meeting or two of the local ASES chapter (see page 10) and ask people there which installers have a solid reputation.
 Finally, look around the neighborhood for solar arrays, and ask the owners about their experience with the installer.